P0455EVAP

 Common causes

-- Loose or damaged gas cap (by far the most common cause)
+• Loose, improperly seated, or damaged gas cap — the single most common cause

 Symptoms you might notice

-- Check engine light (often the only symptom)
+• Check engine light — typically the only symptom in most cases

-- Possible faint fuel smell near the rear of the vehicle
+• Possible fuel smell near the rear of the vehicle or around the fuel cap

 Can you still drive?